digital-asset/docs.daml.com/docs/2.8.0/docs/daml/reference/choices.rst

 .. literalinclude:: ../code-snippets/Reference.daml
    :language: daml
-   :start-after: -- start new postconsuming snippet
+   :start-after: -- start postconsuming snippet
-   :end-before: -- end new postconsuming snippet
+   :end-before: -- end postconsuming snippet

 - ``postconsuming`` keyword.
 Optional.
 - Makes a choice post-consuming: the contract is archived after the body of the exercise is executed.